Welcome

 - (Quantum-) Complexity of lattice problems

-Our research page provides more details on current as well as former projects and research foci.
+Our research page provides more details on current as well as former projects and areas of research.

 Teaching

-On the teaching page we inform you about our lectures and seminars, list open topics for theses, provide templates for presentations and theses, and offer a FAQ for seminars.
+On the teaching page we inform you about our lectures and seminars, list open topics for theses and provide templates and guides on presentations and theses.

 Contact